Skip to navigation menu Skip to content

 • Using a small flap of skin from the upper eyelid to better support the lower eyelid (lid switch flap)

-• Using a small piece of tendon to raise the position of the lower eyelid (fascial sling)
+• Using a small piece of tendon to raise the lower eyelid (fascial sling)

 • Addressing ear differences